Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping: Results

-Overall, the presence of neutrinos significantly modifies the charge balance of quark matter.
-The additional electrons required by the fixed lepton fraction increase the negative charge of the system, which is compensated by a larger abundance of positively charged $u$ quarks.
-A similar effect occurs in the baryonic phase, where the fixed lepton fraction leads to a substantially larger population of electrons and, through charge neutrality, an equal increase in the proton fraction.
+Overall, the~presence of neutrinos significantly modifies the charge balance of quark matter.
+The~additional electrons required by the fixed lepton fraction increase the negative charge of the system, which is compensated for by a larger abundance of positively charged $u$ quarks.
+A~similar effect occurs in the baryonic phase, where the fixed lepton fraction leads to a substantially larger population of electrons and, through charge neutrality, an~equal increase in the proton~fraction.

 Next, we use the hot and cold equations of state for hadron–quark matter presented above to compute static, spherically symmetric configurations of compact stars.
-The cold equations of state can be confronted directly with current astrophysical constraints.
-The static solutions of Einstein’s equations in spherical symmetry, described by the Tolman–Oppenheimer–Volkoff (TOV) equations~\cite{Tolman,OppVolkoff}, were obtained using both the cold EOS and the finite-temperature isentropic EOSs.
-The resulting mass–radius relations are shown in Fig.~\ref{fig:MR}.
+The~cold equations of state can be confronted directly with current astrophysical constraints.
+The~static solutions of Einstein’s equations in spherical symmetry, described by the Tolman–Oppenheimer–Volkoff (TOV) equations~\cite{Tolman,OppVolkoff}, were obtained using both the cold EoS and the finite-temperature isentropic EoSs.
+The~resulting mass–radius relations are shown in Figure~\ref{fig:MR}.

-For the cold EOS we employ the $L_{\rm sym}=50$~MeV and $Q_{\rm sat}=400$~MeV parametrization based on the DDME2 framework.
-The 90\% confidence-level constraints in the mass–radius diagram are also shown in Fig.~\ref{fig:MR}, including the radius inferences from the NICER observations for canonical $M\sim1.4\, M_\odot$~\cite{Riley_2019,Miller_2019} and massive $M\sim2\, M_\odot$~\cite{Riley_2021,Miller_2021} neutron stars.
-It is seen that in the regime with trapped neutrinos the maximum masses (shown by dots) shift toward larger values, while the stellar radii increase relative to the cold configurations.
-For example, for a star with $M\sim1.4\, M_\odot$ the radius can be larger by approximately $1\,\mathrm{km}$ for $S=1$ and a few km for $S=2$ at lepton fraction $Y_{Le}=0.4$.
-For more massive stars $M\sim2\, M_\odot$ these shifts are somewhat smaller, but still considerable.
-In our calculations the entropy per baryon and the lepton fraction are assumed to be constant throughout the star.
-Although realistic stellar profiles exhibit radial variations of these quantities, this approximation provides a useful first step for exploring the global impact of temperature and neutrino trapping on stellar structure.
+For the cold EoS, we employ the $L_{\rm sym}=50$~MeV and $Q_{\rm sat}=400$~MeV parametrizations based on the DDME2 framework.
+The~90\% confidence-level constraints in the mass–radius diagram are also shown in Figure~\ref{fig:MR}, including the radius inferences from the NICER observations for canonical $M\sim1.4\, M_\odot$~\cite{Riley_2019,Miller_2019} and massive $M\sim2\, M_\odot$~\cite{Riley_2021,Miller_2021} neutron stars.
+It can be seen that, in the regime with trapped neutrinos, the maximum masses (shown by dots) shift toward larger values, while the stellar radii increase relative to the cold configurations.
+For~example, for~a star with $M\sim1.4\, M_\odot$, the radius can be larger by approximately $1\,\mathrm{km}$ for $S=1$ and a few km for $S=2$ at lepton fraction $Y_{Le}=0.4$.
+For~more massive stars $M\sim2\, M_\odot$, these shifts are somewhat smaller but~still considerable.
+In~our calculations, the entropy per baryon and the lepton fraction are assumed to be constant throughout the star.
+Although~realistic stellar profiles exhibit radial variations in these quantities, this approximation provides a useful first step in exploring the global impact of the temperature and neutrino trapping on stellar~structures.